Martiless/nondairy-godmother/README.md

 [Back to top](#Non-dairy-Godmother)

 ### Color:
-For this website I wanted to make it visually appealing, easy for people to read but also that it instantly came across as a 'Plant Power' website.
-As it is for a vegan restaurnat I wanted the look to be clean and fresh.
+For this website, I wanted to make it visually appealing and easy for people to read but also that it instantly came across as a 'Plant Power' website.
+As it is for a vegan restaurant I wanted the look to be clean and fresh.
 For this I picked green as my main color, using white as the contrasting color to make everything appear modern and clean.
 I wanted to make sure the color scheme was not only eye-catching but also that it passed the LightHouse Accessibility test.

 To make sure text could be seen without issue on my chosen colors I used [Coolors](https://coolors.co/) color contrast checker.